19hours/sg-statutes/Acts/Income Tax Act.md

 “overseas total wages”, in relation to any year, means the total of the overseas ordinary wages and overseas additional wages in that year received by an employee;

-“relevant amount” means the amount of contributions which would have been required to be made by the relevant employer had such contributions been obligatory under the Central Provident Fund Act (Cap.
-36) in respect of —
+“relevant amount” means the amount of contributions which would have been required to be made by the relevant employer had such contributions been obligatory under the Central Provident Fund Act in respect of —

-(a) the overseas total wages paid to an employee in any year less the aggregate in that year of such part of the overseas ordinary wages paid to the employee in every month in that year as exceeds $4,500; or
+(a) the overseas total wages paid to an employee in any year less the aggregate in that year of such part of the overseas ordinary wages paid to the employee in every month in that year as exceeds $4,500 (being a month before September 2011) or $5,000 (being the month of September 2011 or any subsequent month); or

-(b) $76,500,
+(b) $79,333 (in relation to the year 2011) or $85,000 (in relation to the year 2012 and every subsequent year),

-whichever is the less;
+whichever is the lesser;

+[22/2011 wef Y/A 2012 & Sub Ys/A]

 “relevant employer” means any company incorporated or registered under the Companies Act (Cap.
 50) or any person registered under the Business Registration Act (Cap.
 32);